In Vitro Fertilization (IVF)

 What to ExpectDuring IVF?

-Starting the IVF treatment process can be exciting and nerve-wracking at the same time.
-Emotions can run high but luckily you are in good hands with IVF Canada, where physicians have performed the very first successful IVF pregnancy in Canada and continue to be leaders in the field of reproductive medicine.
-Our knowledgeable fertility team will assist and guide you in your quest to become a parent.
+Starting the IVF treatment process is exciting and nerve-wracking at the same time.
+You are in good hands with IVF Canada, where physicians have performed the very first successful IVF pregnancy in Canada and continue to be leaders in the field of reproductive medicine.
+Our knowledgeable fertility team assists and guides every step of the way.

 IVF involves stimulation of the ovaries to produce one or multiple follicles containing eggs.
 Secondly, these eggs are retrieved, and fertilized with conventional IVF or Intra-cytoplasmic sperm injection (ICSI) using a prepared sperm sample to create embryos.
 A viable or embryos is then transferred back to the uterus.

-It’s important to remember that our dedicated nursing team, IVF specialists, and support staff are here for you every step of the way.
-We perfectly coordinate your menstrual cycle for an optional outcome and support you through the IVF process.
+Our dedicated nursing team, IVF specialists, and support staff are here to answer any questions you have and support you through the IVF process.

 Who will benefit fromthis treatment?